elyra-ai/examples/component-catalog-connectors/artifactory-connector/README.md

 ## Artifactory component catalog connector

-This catalog connector enables Elyra to load pipelines components from a generic-type Artifactory repo.
+This catalog connector enables Elyra to load Kubeflow Pipelines components from a generic-type Artifactory repo.

+> 🟨 __Note__ 🟨
+>
+> Currently, this connector only works with `--runtime_type=KUBEFLOW_PIPELINES`,
+> we welcome contributions for other runtime types.

 ## Install the connector